 Should I Text Him First?
-7 Reasons Why You Can (and Should) Make the First Move
+8 Reasons You Should Make the First Move

 Should You Text Him First?